-FairFX is a leading challenger brand in banking and payments that disintermediates the incumbent banks with a superior customer experience and low-cost operating model.

-Our products enable personal and business customers to make easy, low-cost payments both domestically and in a broad range of currencies via one integrated system.
-The FairFX platform facilitates payments either direct to Current Accounts or at 35 million merchants via mobile apps, the Internet, SMS, wire transfer and Mastercard/VISA debit cards.
+FairFX is a leading challenger brand in banking and payments that disintermediates the incumbent banks with a superior customer experience (CX) and lowcost operating model.
+Our business enables personal and business customers to make easy, low-cost payments both domestically and in a broad range of currencies and across a range of products all via one integrated system.
+The FairFX platform facilitates payments either direct to Bank Accounts or at 35 million merchants and over 1 million ATM's in a broad range of countries globally via Mobile apps, the Internet, SMS, wire transfer and MasterCard/VISA debit

-FairFX provides money movement services to both personal and business customers through four channels: Currency Cards, Travel Cash, Corporate Expenses International Payments and Current Accounts.
-The Currency Card and Travel Cash offerings facilitate overseas payments at points of sale and ATMs whereas the International Payments channel supports wire transfer foreign exchange transactions direct to Current Accounts.
-For corporates, FairFX has a market-leading Expenses solution based around its corporate platform and prepaid card.
-This service can yield significant savings on expenses and procurement both domestically and overseas, through better controls and improved transparency.
-The platform also streamlines the administrative processes and integrates into accounting software, thus saving costs.
-The FairFX Group offers retail and business Current Accounts with functionality such as faster payments, BACS, CHAPS, direct debits, international payments and debit cards.
+FairFX provides money movement services to both personal and business customers through four channels: Currency Cards, Physical Currency, International Payments and Bank Accounts.
+The Currency Card and Physical Currency offerings facilitate multiple overseas payments at points of sale and ATM's whereas the International Payments channel supports wire transfer foreign exchange transactions direct to Bank Accounts.
+For Corporates, FairFX has a market-leading business-expenses solution based around its corporate platform and prepaid card.
+Thisservice can yield significant savings on a Corporate's expenses and procurement both domestically and overseas, through better controls and improved transparency.
+The platform also streamlines the downstream administrative processes and integrates into accounting software, thus saving costs.
+FairFX offers retail and business bank accounts with all the functionality you would expect from a bank, namely faster payments, BACS, direct debits, international payments and a debit card.